Leicester Student Magazine

 Leicester Student Magazine is the student newspaper at the University of Leicester, England.
-The publication operates almost entirely online, covering local and university-centered news, as well as arts, entertainment, lifestyle, fictional works and student opinion articles.
+The publication operates almost entirely online and covers local and university-centered news, arts, entertainment, lifestyle, fictional works and student opinion articles.

 Leicester Student Magazine, under previous names, has featured a wide range of interviews with high-profile figures throughout its history, from Robert Mugabe and Yasser Arafat to more recent public figures such as Aaron Porter, Peter Soulsby and Dr Alex George.

 The President, a position assumed by Grace Robinson from Ella Johnson in July 2022, is elected by the magazine's student members and oversees the editorial team and elected committee.
-The committee is elected by magazine members via the University of Leicester Students' Union and primarily oversee day-to-day operations including external liaison, social media management and student membership, while the internally-elected editorial board seek to offer guidance and support to student writers of varying experience and ability.
+The committee is elected by magazine members via the University of Leicester Students' Union and primarily oversees day-to-day operations, including external liaison, social media management, and student membership, while the internally elected editorial board seeks to offer guidance and support to student writers of varying experience and ability.

 History

-Leicester Student Magazine (with previous names including The Ripple and Galaxy Press) was originally founded by Malcolm Bradbury in 1957 under its original name The Wave.
+Leicester Student Magazine (with previous names including The Ripple and Galaxy Press) was founded by Malcolm Bradbury in 1957 under its original name, The Wave.
 Past editors include Brian Abbs (1957–58), Richard Swann (1971–72), Marc Heal (1983–84), Andrew Biswell (1993–94) and Aaron Porter (2005–06).

 In October 2012, the publication launched a website for the first time, providing daily news updates and other content in addition to the print editions published each term.